avinaxhroy/Tempo/CONTRIBUTION.md

 If your goal is:
 - Learning
-- Improving an open-source project
+- Improving a source-available project
 - Thoughtful collaboration

 **You are welcome here.**